InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 NFS settings remain editable after the creation.

->Caution: You must have an existing NFS server running with the share exported before you can use it.
+>You must have an existing NFS server running with the share exported before you can use it.

 + `NFS Server` Fill in the URL of the server.